otto-de/gitactionboard/README.md

 Tests are separated into unit and integration test sets.
 To denote an integration test it needs to be annotated as `@IntegrationTest`.

-To run only unit tests:
+To run only backend unit tests:

 ```shell script
 ./gradlew test